stefanhaustein/quake2-libgdx-port/README.md

 This is a fork of quake2-playn-port and still work in progress.

-Goals:
+## Goals

  - Become familiar with libgdx
  - Fix web sound
  - Make sure the web version works with all modern browsers
  - Make the code run on Android

-Status:
+## Status

+ - 2016-07-24: Lots of logspam removed
+ - 2016-07-20: Installation error recovery
  - 2016-07-12: Web and Desktop should basically work with sound now.
  - 2016-06-12: Web download, decompression and conversion works.
  - 2016-06-11: Desktop version basically works (incl. libGDX scene2d "installer" UI)
  - 2016-06-10: Desktop file donwload, extraction and conversion seems to work.

-TODO:

- - Offer to provide a new URL on load errors without a page reload.
- - Remove log spam
+## TODO for Relaunch

- - Mouse support
+ - Mouse support (incl. grab?)
- - Fullscreen
- - Better default window size
+ - Window resizing / fullscreen (+ better default window size?)

+## TODO for Additional Platform Support

  - Firefox errors
  - Androd unzip problems
  - Port improvements back to libGDX

+## Old Versions

 Demo of the old playn version: http://quake2playn.appspot.com/

 - If you visit the demo with `https:`, you'll need to change the download link in the input field from `http:` to `https:`, too, as pointed out in issue #1.
 Ill fix this when I get a chance.